mmuszynski/ICSOM-Style-Guide/readme.md

 ## Music-specific Rules

-When describing musicians with their titles, refer to the musicians, not their instruments.
-Capitalize portions of the position that are tiles (such as Principal, Asssitant Principal, Second, Third, etc), but do not capitalize the instrument portion of the position.
+When describing musicians with their titles, remember that the musician is a person, not an instrument.
+In keeping with the rules for titles, when using the instrument as part of a personal title, capitalize it, but do not capitalize when used elsewhere (CMOS 8.19).

-Note the use of irregular names for instrumentalists such as *flutist* and *trumpeter* as well as odd sounding ones like *hornist* (despite the fact that these words may be awkward, they are still more correct than labeling someone as an instrument).

 > Preferred
 >
-> Second bassoonist Mike Muszynski
+> Second Bassoonist Mike Muszynski

 > Discouraged
 >
-> Second bassoon Mike Muszynski
->
-> Second Bassoonist Mike Muszynski
+> Second Bassoon Mike Muszynski

 When referring specifically to a position, it is appropriate to refer to the instrument, rather than the person filling it.

 >For the entire 2012-13 season, the position of Second Bassoon was vacant.

+Note one acception to this rule (CMOS 8.30) that generic titles should be kept lowercase.

+> Indianapolis Symphony Orchestra bassoonist Mike Muszynski...

 ## Extra things that often get overlooked